Recruiting | 5Min Read

 1. Can you tell me about yourself?

-Sometimes the interviewer wants to know about you more than what you have mentioned in the resume.
-They are giving a chance to tell more about yourself.
+Sometimes, the interviewer wants to know more about you than what you have mentioned in the resume.
+They are giving you a chance to tell more about yourself.
 Be confident and share your interests, likes, and accomplishments.
-Try to explain what you are and what you could do for the company but remember not to overshare.
+Try to explain what you are and what you could do for the company, but remember not to overshare.

 2. What are your strengths?

-Brainstorm and list out the top strengths in you.
+Brainstorm and list your top strengths.
 Mention those strengths that are appropriate to the job role.
-For example, if you are interviewing for the manager position, you can add your strengths related to leadership.
+For example, if you are interviewing for a manager position, you can add your strengths related to leadership.
 If you are unsure about your strengths, you can ask your friends or colleagues about the best qualities they see in you.
 It is good to get an opinion from others.
-Be accurate and tell those strengths that you are sure and possess.
+Be accurate and tell those strengths that you are sure you possess.

 3. What is your weakness?

 Weakness can also depict something which is not negative.
-For example, you can say, I give a lot of attention to details or I have trouble saying no. Be truthful and try to answer your weakness instead of saying that you don’t have any.
-The interviewer is checking how good you are in accepting your weakness and how you would explain working on it.
+For example, you can say, I give a lot of attention to details, or I have trouble saying no. Be truthful and try to answer your weakness instead of saying that you don’t have any.
+The interviewer checks how good you are at accepting your weaknesses and how you explain how you are working on them.

 4. Why do you want to work here?

 No one wants to hire a person who works only for the money, they want to hire someone passionate about their work.
-You can look at the requirements about your role and how they fit and interest you and add how you like the company and due to this reason you would like to work in that company.
+You can look at the requirements of your role and how they fit and interest you and add how you like the company and, for this reason, would like to work in that company.

 5. Where do you see yourself in five years?